verlok/verlok.github.io/_posts/2017-09-04-using-intersection-observers-to-create-vanilla-lazyload.md

 });
 ```

-Notes:

-* `this._elements` is the set of elements that LazyLoad has found inside `this._container` by a specific selector, purged by the ones that are already being processed (in case of _infinite scroll_ or other DOM changing cases).
+Being `this._elements` the set of elements that LazyLoad has found inside `this._container` by a specific selector, purged by the ones that are already being processed (to deal with cases of _infinite scroll_, or other DOM updating cases).

 ## Fallback